legoktm/jsonchecker/README.md

 * ```jsonchecker directory/of/json/files/```

+An optional --quiet argument can be passed, and will cause the script to print out a . instead of the full filename for each file scanned.
+Useful if you plan on checking a large number of files.

 The script will exit with a status code of 1 if any duplicate keys are found, 0 if none are.